Dolianova: Ecclesiastical history

 Under the name Dolia, Dolianova was the seat of a diocese.
 It was set up around the year 1100; the date 1112 is given, but Benedetto of Dolia was bishop from around 1095, and 1112 is the year of his death.
 The earlier date 1089, for bishop Virgilio, is attested.

 The diocese was suppressed in 1503, its territory going to the diocese of Cagliari.

 It was revived as a Catholic titular see in 1969.
-Kevin M. Birmingham was appointed titular bishop in 2020.
+Kevin M. Birmingham was appointed titular bishop in 2020 and remained him until his death.